 The differences become more pronounced with the autofocus system.
 Both cameras offer Canon’s on-sensor Dual Pixel CMOS AF, as we’d expect, but while the EOS R offers 5,635 selectable autofocus points, the EOS RP’s total is slightly lower at 4,779 AF points.
 Both are huge numbers, of course, and in other respects these cameras look evenly-matched, both offering 88% horizontal and 100% vertical coverage.

 But there are some important differences.
 The EOS R can focus in light levels down to -6EV, while the EOS RP is slightly behind at -5EV.
-The EOS RP hits back, though, with what Canon claims is now the world’s fastest AF speed of 0.05sec and, more importantly, the inclusion of Eye AF.
-We hoped the EOS R might get this too in its recent firmware update, but that didn’t happen.
+The EOS RP hits back, though, with what Canon claimed at launch to be the world’s fastest AF speed of 0.05sec and, more importantly, the inclusion of Eye AF.

 While the EOS RP sneaks ahead in a couple of areas, though, it has a major drawback for videographers – Dual Pixel CMOS AF is not available when shooting 4K video.
 For static videographers who prefer manual focus that might not be a problem, but for vloggers and journalists this could be a major drawback that forces them to drop the resolution to full HD, where Dual Pixel CMOS AF is available.